WaffleInvoice Blog

 5. FreshBooks Lite

-FreshBooks is polished and has been around forever.
-The Lite plan is the entry tier.
+FreshBooks is polished and has been around basically forever.
+Lite is the entry tier and the one most handymen would land on first.

-What handymen love: Clean interface, strong customer portal, good time tracking.
+What handymen love: a clean interface, a strong customer portal, and good time tracking.

-What to know: Lite caps you at 5 billable clients.
-Most handymen blow past that quickly.
-Plus tier ($33/month) gets you 50 clients but pricing keeps climbing as you grow.
-Templates feel built for freelancers, not service businesses.
+What to know: Lite caps you at 5 billable clients, which most handymen blow past inside a couple of months.
+Plus ($33/month) lifts that to 50 clients but the pricing keeps marching up as you grow, and the templates read like they were built for freelancers rather than the trades.

 Pricing: Lite at $19/month (5 clients), Plus at $33/month (50 clients), Premium at $60/month (unlimited).